 Most shipping containers are not opened for inspection, but x-ray inspection is now extremely common.
-Random inspections still occur at about 5% (in some countries this number is much higher) and in those cases, it is the importer who is charged for the “service”.
+Random inspections still occur at about 5% (in some countries, this number is much higher), and in those cases, it is the importer who is charged for the “service.”
 You don’t want to trigger an inspection if you can avoid it.
-Nobody knows for sure what flags will be used for inspections that aren’t random, but it is clear that containers packed by owner are inspected more often.
+Nobody knows for sure what flags will be used for inspections that aren’t random, but it is clear that containers packed by the owner are inspected more often.
 This is probably a result of incomplete paperwork that needs to accompany your shipment.

 Professional international moving companies worldwide like SDC International Shipping will prepare your shipping list for you.
 This list is usually appended to forms specific to the destination country.
 It is critical that your list is accurate and reflects what is in your container.
 If you said you are sending two bicycles, but the x-ray inspection shows four, you will likely be inspected.

 Many countries with special ecosystems are particular about things imported.
 In general, it is not a good idea to import anything that has been in contact with wildlife or agriculture, but this is especially true of island nations.

 Regulations for importing pets and pet products also vary greatly.
 Some countries will require quarantine for a few months, others will only require proper paperwork.
 If you are planning on bringing an animal, start checking on this right away, as, at times, it takes just as long as an immigration visa to obtain.
 Some countries limit entry to dogs and cats, others allow a much wider range of pets.